akhila-greeny/financial-ml-project/README.md

 ## How To Run

-  1. Install required libraries
-      pip install flask pandas scikit-learn numpy
+  1. Install required libraries: pip install flask pandas scikit-learn numpy

-  2. Run the Flask application
+  2. Run the Flask application:
       python app.py

   3. Open in browser

-  4. Using the app
+  4. Using the app:
       Enter the required user details in the form Submit to get financial inclusion prediction
       View the guidance provided based on the result